PCEngine / TurboGrafx-16 Controller Protocol¶

 Overview¶

 The PCEngine controller protocol (also known as TurboGrafx-16 in North America) is a parallel 4-bit interface developed by NEC and Hudson Soft.
-The protocol is elegant in its simplicity yet flexible enough to support:
+The protocol supports:

 - Standard 2-button controllers